alekln/search-app-yii2/README.md

     CustomLog "C:/Apache24/logs/app-access.log" common
   </VirtualHost>
   ```

-you need to replace all the configuration based on your local instance

-  8.3) Restart apache and open http://app.localhost on your host
+  d) Restart apache and open http://app.localhost on your host

-9) once server opens http://app.localhost successfully, open http://app.localhost/requirements.php and check that all requirements for the framework proper work are full filled
+9) once its done open http://app.localhost.
+Right after that, open http://app.localhost/requirements.php and check that all requirements for the framework proper work are full filled
 10) go to root catalog, open .htaccess and remove all the commented blocks under "&lt;IfModule mod_rewrite.c &gt;" section
 11) then open command prompt and execute command "php yii migrate", and choose "Yes".
-12) Your app is ready.
+12) Your App is ready.